whatmakeart/whatmakeart.github.io/content/sewing/hand-needles.md

 ---
 title: Hand Needles
 date: 2024-11-10T16:01:02-04:00
-lastmod: 2026-01-11T17:31:21-04:00
+lastmod: 2026-01-12T05:42:11-04:00
 ---

 Hand needles are the bare minimum tool needed for [sewing](sewing.md).
-There are many types of hand needles depending on the sewing task.
+There are many types of hand needles depending on the [hand sewing](hand-sewing.md) task.
 It is a good idea to have an assortment of hand needles in your sewing supply kit.
 There are also many types of [sewing machine needles](sewing-machine-needles.md).

 ## Types of Hand Sewing Needles